Hevertton Santos: Queens Park Rangers

 On 5 July 2024, Santos signed for EFL Championship club Queens Park Rangers on a free transfer after the expiry of his Estrela contract.

 On 29 January 2025, Santos returned to Portugal, joining Vitória de Guimarães on loan for the remainder of the season.

 On 11 July 2025, Santos joined Primeira Liga side Gil Vicente on a season-long loan deal.

+On 18 September 2025, he was named as the 1195th player to feature for Queens Park Rangers.